Byzantium was originally the name of an ancient Greek city that became the title of the eastern Roman Empire.

 Designed by architect Sidney Barnsley and built between 1890 and 1892, the church is somewhat based on the 4th-century Church of St Irene in Istanbul.
 The interior features a beautiful mosaic apse with an ostrich egg suspended in front of it.

-This blog wouldn’t be complete without a mention of the ‘Bristol Byzantine’ movement.
+This list wouldn’t be complete without a mention of the ‘Bristol Byzantine’ movement.

-The term was coined by the architectural historian John Summerson to describe several industrial buildings built in the city during the 19th-century, reflecting Bristol’s mercantile and seafaring traditions.
+The term was coined by the architectural historian John Summerson to describe several industrial buildings built in Bristol during the 19th century, reflecting the city’s mercantile and seafaring traditions.

-The Granary is considered to be the finest example, although its beautiful arches share more in common with Gothic and Moorish architecture than that of the early Christians.
+The Granary is considered the finest example, although its beautiful arches share more in common with Gothic and Moorish architecture than the early Christians.

 Ilkeston School, Ilkeston

-Although not Byzantine by design, the grammar school in Ilkeston features an octagonal hall with a domed roof, reminiscent of early Byzantine basicallas.
+Although not Byzantine by design, the grammar school in Ilkeston features an octagonal hall with a domed roof, reminiscent of an early Byzantine basicalla.

-The school was designed by architect George Widdows between 1911 and 1914 following an extended cruise around Turkey and the eastern Mediterranean.
+Architect George Widdows designed the school between 1911 and 1914 following an extended cruise around Turkey and the eastern Mediterranean.
 The results are a combination of Byzantine, Islamic and Moorish influences.

 St John the Baptist Church, Rochdale

-What have we missed?
-Let us know where you’ve seen examples of Byzantine architecture in England in the comments below.
+Let us know where else you’ve seen examples of Byzantine architecture in England in the comments below.